Semisimple Field Theories Detect Stable Diffeomorphism: Stable diffeomorphism and the Main Theorem

 Let $\pi$ be a finitely presented group.
 Let $K_\pi$ be a connected finite two complex with $\pi_1K \cong \pi$.
 We can embed $K$ into $\RR^5$ and take a regular neighborhood $W \subset \RR^5$, which deformation retracts onto $K$.
 The boundary of $W$ is a smooth 4-manifold $M = \partial W$ with $\pi_1 M \cong \pi$.
 By construction $M$ bounds a framed 5-manifold (the regular neighborhood of $K_\pi$).
 Whence the signature of $M$ is zero, the tangent bundle of $M_\pi$ is stably trivial, $M$ is oriented, and spin.
 The corresponding tangential 1-type is $\rB Spin(4) \times \rB \pi \to \rB O(4)$.

 Suppose now that $\pi$ is also infinite and simple.
 The for any $\pi$-finite tangential 1-type $(X, \xi)$, the space of $(X, \xi)$-structures on $M$ may be computed as

 where the last equivalence is induced from the projection map $\rB Spin(4) \times \rB \pi \to \rB Spin(4)$.
-Thus the type-1 generalized Dijkgraaf-Witten invariants of $M$ are completely determined by the corresponding tangential spin bordism class $[M] \in \Omega^{T \rB Spin(4)}_4 \cong \ZZ \oplus \ZZ$.
+Thus the type-1 finite path integral invariants of $M$ are completely determined by the corresponding tangential spin bordism class $[M] \in \Omega^{T \rB Spin(4)}_4 \cong \ZZ \oplus \ZZ$.
 By Remark~\ref{rmk:injection}, this bordism class is determined by the Euler characteristic of $M$ (and the signature which we have already seen is zero).

 If further $\pi$ is acyclic, for example if $\pi = V$ is the large Thompson group, then Lefschetz and Alexander duality imply that $\chi(M) = 2 = \chi(S^4)$.
 It follows that $[M] = [S^4] \in \Omega^{T \rB Spin(4)}_4$.
 Thus we obtain: